piyushjawla/home-IT-lab-active-directory/README.md

 # home-IT-lab-active-directory

+##Objective
-Simulating a real world IT environment using Active Directory, Windows Server and client machines.
+To simulate a real-world IT infrastructure using Windows Server and client machines.

+##What I will build
+- Domain Controller
+- User management system
+- Network configuration
+- Group policies

+##Progress Log
+Day 1: Repository created and environment setup started